commands

 Synopsis

-Copies data from a SQL Server view to a table.
+Copies data from SQL Server views to destination tables using high-performance bulk copy operations.

 Description